Issuing a False Financial Statement is a financial fraud crime. This charge is codified in New York Penal Law Section 175.45.

 Contact Top Rated New York White Collar Defense Attorneys

 If you or your loved one has been charged with New York Issuing a False Financial Statement, you need experienced white collar criminal defense counsel.
 We have handled countless white collar fraud cases in federal and state courts.
-Check out our representative cases and schedule your consultation today.
+Check out our representative cases and please call us at 212-729-9494 or schedule your consultation today.